 Despite their differences in shape, both C-series seats are well cushioned and comfortable enough for many hours of uninterrupted riding.
 With the exception of height challenges, these scooters should be suitable for a broad range of riders.
 I highly recommend spending some time sitting on both models, riding them if possible, before making a buying decision.
 If you’ll be carrying a passenger, have someone come and sit behind you on the seat and spend longer sitting on it than you think you need to.

 Of course, while having a comfy seat is nice, having a comfy, heated seat is BMW.
-A heated seat is currently a standard feature on both models.
+The heated seat is currently a standard feature on both models.
 Combined with the heated grips, riding on very cool (mid-30s) and sometimes wet mornings and nights was relatively enjoyable, rather than a personal endurance challenge.
 The heated seats and grips each have multiple heat settings, including automatic activation when the temperature drops.
 As expected, heat from the grips doesn’t radiate out well, but toasty palms and chilly knuckles still beat freezing hands.

 The overall ergonomics of both scooters are undeniably well thought out.
 From the placement of footrests to the width of the handlebars, I had no trouble coming from scooters with headsets on the handlebars to the BMWs and their bars affixed to a large, immobile fairing.
 I had feared a loss of sensation — less of a connection with the wheels and the road.
 This was unfounded.